chaos-mesh/website/docs/production-installation-using-helm.md

 Safe mode allows you to disable authentication to the Chaos Mesh dashboard, and should only be used for non-production deployments.
 Safe mode is **enabled** by default.
 To disable the safe mode, specify `dashboard.securityMode` as `false` during the installation or upgrade:

 <PickHelmVersion>
-helm install chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-testing --set dashboard.securityMode=false --version latest
+helm install chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-mesh --set dashboard.securityMode=false --version latest
 </PickHelmVersion>

 ### How can I persist Chaos Dashboard data